lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

     1. Go to you chart storage folder and run `pip install -r requirements.txt`
     1. Go to charting_library_charts folder and set up your database connection in settings.py (see `DATABASES` @ line #12).
 Please remember to create the appropriate database in your PostgreSQL.
     1. Run `python manage.py migrate` .
 This will create the database schema without any data.
     1. Run `python manage.py runserver` to run a TEST instance of your database.
-Don't use the command above in production environment.
+Don't use the command above in the production environment.
 Use some other program (i.e., Gunicorn).
 1. Set up your Charting Library page: set `charts_storage_url = url-of-your-charts-storage`, also set `client_id` and `user_id` (see details below) in the widget constructor.
 1. Enjoy!

 **Remark**: Manual database filling/editing is not the intended usage.
-Please avoid doing this as you you may hurt the Django infrastructure.
+Please avoid doing this as you may hurt the Django infrastructure.

+**Remark**: This example doesn't support an authorization so we do not recommend to use it without adding this layout of security in production.

 ### Developing your own backend

+If you decided to develop your own storage that accepts predefined REST API requests, here is the description of the end-points that you'll need to implement.

 * Charting Library sends HTTP/HTTPS commands to `charts_storage_url/charts_storage_api_version/charts?client=client_id&user=user_id` for charts and `charts_storage_url/charts_storage_api_version/study_templates?client=client_id&user=user_id` for study templates. `charts_storage_url`, `charts_storage_api_version`, `client_id` and `user_id` are the arguments of the [widget constructor](Widget-Constructor).
 * You should implement the processing of 4 requests: save / load / delete / list.